tbsbdr/tbsbdr.github.io/content/english/about/_index.md

 ---

-I am a product manager with over {{% yearssince 2011 %}} years of experience in web and mobile development, working with agile methods.
+I am a product owner with over {{% yearssince 2011 %}} years of experience in web and mobile development, working with agile methods.

 I have led development teams of more than 20 members and specialize in evaluating product-market fits in real-world scenarios.
 My strength lies in making complex technologies user-friendly.